 Unfortunately a collar bone break whilst testing at Silverstone soon after scuppered all chances of winning the championship even though he rode bravely to 2nd & 3rd positions no more than 5 days later and at the really demanding and twisty Cadwell Circuit.
 Ouch!

 Finishing 4th Overall in the T3 challenge was a really exciting achievement and spurred his team to consider the next move.
 With his 24th birthday beckoning the Stock 600 series (full of dangerous youngsters!) was rejected instead of the Supersport EVO Championship in 2015 which Sam entered for his first year in a Premier BSB class.

 This step up to a British Championship class was daunting at first but as the season progressed Sam raised his game on every circuit visited.
 The EVO Championship was subsumed into the full Supersport class for 2016 and this made the task of climbing to the front even tougher.
 Howvever, in 2016 each round was met with a PB and although he was unable to feature in the top 10 finishers there are signs that his performance was catching up with other competitors.

 If you have read his ongoing race BLOGs in 2015 & 2016 you will have followed the issues experienced in the team.
 The 2016 season also went well on the national Endurance Championship front.
 Teaming up with Spank Endurance team was a real pleasure which resulted in an overall win in the 600 Class.
 It was never easy and tense long races stretched the experience of both riders and pit crews but it was really enjoyable throughout.

-2017 promises to be another challenging and interesting season with hard gained experience helping to prepare our efforts on a different bike, the trusty Championship favourite Yamaha R6.
-More news on this as we move into the new year.
+2017 promised to be another challenging and interesting season with hard gained experience helping to prepare our efforts on a different bike, the trusty Championship favourite Yamaha R6.

 RACE CAREER 2004 - 2019